bayprogrammer/vidsiftr/README.md

 allowance).

 Speaking of API's, you do need to edit the `config.json` file you copied before you can _really_ do much of anything.
-Feel free to use another editor of `vi(1)` isn't your cup of tea. `emacs(1)` was used to write this application.
+Feel free to use another editor if `vi(1)` isn't your cup of tea. `emacs(1)` was used to write this application.

 [1]: https://developers.google.com/youtube/v3/getting-started